sudoankit/sudoankit.github.io/about.md

 Hi, I'm [Ankit Panda](https://sudoankit.github.io/resume/) from India and [@sudoankit](http://sudoankit.github.io) from the internet.

-CS Undergrad interested in <u>statistics, machine learning, cognitive neuroscience, deep learning, computer vision, mixed reality and pure mathematics.</u>
+Computer science undergraduate interested in <b>computer vision and graphics, mathematics, computational and affective neuroscience, perceiving systems and autonomous machines.</b>

-I also appreciate [art](http://lushpin.com) and watch science fiction movies, TV or thriller, psychological and shōnen anime.
+I also appreciate some forms of [art](http://lushpin.com) and watch science fiction movies, TV or thriller, psychological and shōnen anime.
+Huge, huge  [Rick and Morty](https://www.rottentomatoes.com/tv/rick_and_morty/) fan.

-Recent advances in nanomedicine, mixed reality and deep vision is firing me up.
-I believe <u>the future that's about to come would make our minds a better and clearer place to think more deeper.</u>

-I'm very much thoughtful of the social issues that's arising and hope one day I would elimate some of the maladies in the society.

 While I’m not digging into any of that, I read, cook, draw stick figures, hit the gym, swim, listen to pop, alternate or country and write literature.

----

 Click my name above for my résumé or <a href="https://sudoankit.github.io/resume/">here.</a>

----

 <!-- <div class="imgleft">
 	<img source src="{{ site.baseurl }}/sudoankit.png">
 </div> -->